Stochastic conformal flows in even dimensions: Dirichlet form analysis

 On the other hand, by standard properties of the Revuz correspondence (see Lemma 3.12 of \cite{DS22} and the references therein), the additive functional has exactly the same Revuz measure.
 By Proposition \ref{revuz}(ii), we conclude: \begin{lemma} For $F \in \CC^\CM$, By Lemma \ref{frechet}, it follows that \end{lemma} This last expression exactly matches the quadratic variation of $S^F_s$.

-For the zero-energy term $N^{[F]}_s$, we use Proposition \ref{revuz}(iv) and the same argument as in Lemma 3.14 of \cite{DS22} to find which matches the drift of $F_t$.
+For the zero-energy term $N^{[F]}_s$, we can argue as in Lemma 3.14 of \cite{DS22} and Example 5.1.1 of \cite{FOT11} to obtain which matches the drift of $F_t$.
+More precisely, using integration-by-parts and Corollary 5.4.1 of \cite{FOT11}, the Revuz measure of the left-hand side is $\CL_s F (\omega) d\nu_s (\omega)$.
+The right-hand side has the same Revuz measure by the same standard properties used for the quadratic variation term, so the two are equivalent.
 Therefore, the one-dimensional projections $A^{[F]}_s$ have the same semimartingale decomposition as they would if $Y^s$ were a weak solution.
-By the density of $\CC^\CM$ in $L^2 (\CM, \nu_s)$, the pairings $Y^s_t (h)$ solve the SDEs \ref{nqf-sde} and \ref{qf-sde}.
+The same can be said of the pairings $Y^s_t (h)$ by a localization argument, so these pairings solve the SDEs \eqref{nqf-sde} and \eqref{qf-sde}.
 This shows that the Hunt processes $Y^s$ are weak solutions, which finishes the proof of Theorem \ref{main-theorem}.

-\section{Applications and Discussion}
+\section{Applications and discussion}

-\subsection{Volume Dynamic and Invariant Measure}
+\subsection{Volume dynamic and invariant measure}

 In this subsection we will prove Corollaries \ref{volume-corollary} and \ref{invariant-measure}.
 Corollary \ref{volume-corollary} follows directly from Theorem \ref{main-theorem} and the definition of a weak solution.
-Indeed, if one takes $h=1$ in Equations \ref{nqf-sde} and \ref{qf-sde} and uses the fact that $Q_t (1) = Q_\mathrm{ref} (1)$ for all $t \geq 0$, the volume dynamics stated in the corollary appear readily.
+Indeed, if one takes $h=1$ in \eqref{nqf-sde} and \eqref{qf-sde} and uses the fact that $Q_t (1) = Q_\mathrm{ref} (1)$ for all $t \geq 0$, the volume dynamics stated in the corollary appear readily.

 For Corollary \ref{invariant-measure}, we will need a slightly finer analysis of the volume dynamic for LQF.
 We know that $\nuqf$ is a symmetrizing measure for the weak solution to LQF.
 As long as the process $Y^\mathrm{LQF}$ is conservative (meaning it is almost surely not killed in finite time), then $\nuqf$ is also an invariant measure.
-Since $Y^\mathrm{LQF}$ is a diffusion, the only way it can be killed is if it leaves $\CM$ in finite time, which by continuity can only occur if $V_t$ shrinks to $0$ or blows up to infinity.
+Since $Y^\mathrm{LQF}$ is a diffusion which is continuous up to the time it is killed, the only way it can leave $\CM$ in finite time is if $V_t$ shrinks to $0$ or blows up to infinity.
 Thus, it suffices to show that in the setting of Corollary \ref{invariant-measure}, the volume almost surely does not hit $0$ or infinity in finite time.

-\begin{lemma} Suppose $Q_\mathrm{ref} < 0$, and $\sigma^2 \leq -2Q_\mathrm{ref} (1)$.
+\begin{lemma} Suppose $Q_\mathrm{ref} < 0$ and $\sigma^2 \leq -2Q_\mathrm{ref} (1) / n$.
 Then solutions to the SDE remain in $(0, \infty)$ for all $t > 0$ almost surely. \end{lemma}